dojo24/dojo24/README.md

 Skills: REACTJS, HTML, CSS, LESS, JS, DJANGO, JQUERY, NODE, PYTHON

-- 🔭 I’m currently teaching Django
+- 🔭 I’m currently teaching Python
-- 👯 I’m looking to collaborate on anything
 - 💬 Ask me about how you can learn at Coding Dojo
 - 📫 How to reach me: mlongenberger@codingdojo.com
 - ⚡ Fun fact: I love Crocheting and Gardening outside of Coding